smyousuf14/OpenGL-Shading_Teacup/README.md

 - Requires OBJ file with proper normals
 - Color values can exceed `[0,1]` range
 - High-poly models may impact performance

-## License

-To use:
-1. Copy this entire text
-2. Save as `README.md` in your project root
-3. Add a `teapot.jpg` screenshot (optional)
-4. Create a matching `LICENSE` file
 🚀